HackerN64/F3DEX3/docs/Documentation/Configuration.md

 RSP is the bottleneck (e.g. the RDP `CLK - CMD` is high), use the NOC version, and otherwise use the base version.

-## Legacy Vertex Pipeline (LVP)

-The primary tradeoff for all the new lighting features in F3DEX3 is increased RSP time for vertex processing.
-The base version of F3DEX3 takes about **2-2.5x** more RSP time for vertex processing than F3DEX2 (see Performance Results section below), assuming no lighting or directional lights only.
-You should use the F3DEX3 performance counters (see below) to determine whether your game is usually RSP or RDP bound.

-If your game is usually RDP bound--like OoT--this generally will not affect the game's overall framerate, so you should stick with base F3DEX3:
-- The increased time only applies to vertex processing, not triangle processing or other miscellaneous microcode tasks.
-So the total RSP cycles spent doing useful work during the frame is only modestly increased.
-- The increase in time is only RSP cycles; there is no additional memory traffic, so the RDP time is not directly affected.
-- In scenes which are complex enough to fill the RSP->RDP FIFO in DRAM, the RSP usually spends a significant fraction of time waiting for the FIFO to not be full, as revealed by the performance counters.
-In these cases, slower vertex processing simply means less time spent waiting, and little to no change in total RSP time.
-- When the FIFO does not fill up, usually the RSP takes significantly less time during the frame compared to the RDP, so increased RSP time usually does not affect the overall framerate.

-However, for RSP bound or extremely optimized (Kaze Emanuar) games, base F3DEX3 can become a bottleneck, so the Legacy Vertex Pipeline (LVP) configuration has been introduced.

-This configuration replaces F3DEX3's native vertex and lighting code with a faster version based on the same algorithms as F3DEX2.
-This removes:
-- Point lighting
-- F3DEX3 lighting features: packed normals, ambient occlusion, light-to-alpha (cel shading), Fresnel, and specular lighting
-- ST attribute offsets

-However, it retains all other F3DEX3 features:
-- 56 verts, 9 directional lights
-- Occlusion plane (optional with NOC configuration)
-- All features not related to vertex/lighting: auto-batched rendering, packed 5 triangles commands, hints system, etc.

-With both LVP and NOC enabled, F3DEX3 is faster on the RSP than F3DEX2 (see
-@ref performance).

 ## Profiling

-As mentioned above, F3DEX3 includes many performance counters.
+F3DEX3 includes many performance counters.
 There are far too many counters for a single microcode to maintain, so multiple configurations of the microcode can be built, each containing a different set of performance counters.
 These can be swapped while the game is running so the full set of counters can be effectively accessed over multiple frames.

 There are a total of 21 performance counters, including:
 - Counts of vertices, triangles, rectangles, matrices, DL commands, etc.
 - Times the microcode was processing vertices, processing triangles, stalled because the RDP FIFO in DMEM was full, and stalled waiting for DMAs to finish
-- A counter enabling a rough measurement of how long the RDP was stalled waiting for RDRAM for I/O to the framebuffer / Z buffer
+- A counter enabling a rough measurement of how long the RDP was stalled waiting for RDRAM for I/O to the framebuffer / Z buffer (spoiler: often half to two thirds of the total RDP time!)

 The default configuration of F3DEX3 provides a few of the most basic counters.
 The additional profiling configurations, called A, B, and C (for example